-Enrollment and dosing has now been completed in our Phase I dose-escalation clinical study of samalizumab in patients with treatment refractory CLL or multiple myeloma.
+Enrollment and dosing was completed in our Phase I dose-escalation clinical study of samalizumab in patients with treatment refractory CLL or multiple myeloma.
 The trial enrolled 26 patients, and positive interim results from this trial were reported at the 2010 American Society for Hematology meeting.